couchbaselabs/Linq2Couchbase/docs/math-functions.md

 # Math Functions

+> [NOTE]
+> The documetation has been updated to reflect that the product name for N1QL has been changed to SQL++, however, the source itself may still use the name N1QL.

-Most math functions from the .Net Math class are supported by N1QL.
+Most math functions from the .Net Math class are supported by SQL++.
 They may be used anywhere in the query, including where predicates, select projections, and sort ordering.

 ## Supported Math Functions